antoine-rocher/ar-personal-website/src/pages/index.md

       Welcome !
 I am a recent graduate in Astrophysics from the Master in Astrophysics of the Université Claude Bernard Lyon 1.
-I did my Master thesis in Marseille in cosmology and my main research interests are cosmology and extragalactic astrophysics.
+I did my Master thesis in Marseille in cosmology and my main research interests are cosmology and galaxy formation and evolution.

       I am very open minded and I enjoy to discuss about science, environment...
-      I like sport especially basketball and skiing and I love to travel (backpacker travels) around the world, discover new countries and cultures.
+      I like sport especially basketball and skiing.
+I love to travel (backpacker travels) around the world, discover new countries and cultures.
 I was very involved in different student associations which try to improve the lifestyle of students.